zslhg903/NINA/NINA/Documentation/NINA.md

 Now let us focus on connecting your camera and mount for the first time.

-> You should have physically connected your camera and mount to the PC NINA is running on already.
+> You should have physically connected your camera and mount to the PC N.I.N.A. is running on already.
 If you did not, connect it now.

 ![Quickstart Camera Connection](images/quickstart-camera.png)